 Address: Bessarabs'ka Square, 2, Kyiv, Ukraine, 01004

-Next I'll jump right into it and get to one of the more interesting stops on your trip, Chernobyl.
-In 1986 a Soviet nuclear facility located in Ukraine exploded, launching radioactive waste all across Europe (reaching as far as England!).
+Next I'll jump right into one of the most popular attractions in Ukraine, Chernobyl.
+In 1986 a Soviet nuclear facility located here exploded, launching radioactive waste all across Europe (reaching as far as England!).
 The explosion put over 400 times the amount of radioactive material into the atmosphere than the atomic bombing of Hiroshima did in 1945.

 Because of the continued fallout and deterioration of the buildings, entry into Chernobyl is only permitted with a licensed guide.
 There are several companies offering tours but the one I chose was called Chernobyl Adventure and I had an excellent guide.